U.S. IPO Weekly Recap: Big Fintechs Fall As 11 IPOs Squeeze In Ahead Of The Election

 Provides diagnostic tests and services for lung disease and other unmet needs.

 Six IPOs and six SPACs submitted initial filings this past week.
-Biotech supplier Maravai LifeSciences (MRVI), breast cancer biotech Olema Pharmaceuticals (OLMA), and cosmetics producer Yatsen (YSG) each filed to raise $100 million.
+Biotech supplier Maravai LifeSciences (MRVI), breast cancer biotech Olema Pharmaceuticals (OLMA), and cosmetics producer Yatsen (NYSE:YSG) each filed to raise $100 million.
 Gaming technology provider NeoGames (NGMS) filed to raise $90 million.
 E-bicycle producer EZGO Technologies (EZGO) filed to raise $11 million.
 Software-defined radio system Ondas (OTCQB:ONDS) re-filed to raise $25 million.

 Healthcare technology SPAC Health Assurance Acquisition (HAAC.U) filed to raise $500 million.
 Consumer-focused SPAC Leo Holdings II (LHII.RC) and Omnichannel and retail SPAC Omnichannel Acquisition (OCA.U) both filed to raise $350 million.
 Periphas Capital's Periphas Capital Partnering Corp.
 (PCPC.U) filed to raise $300 million.
 Therapeutics-focused SPAC Population Health Investment (PHICU) filed to raise $150 million.
 Oil and natural gas SPAC Breeze Holdings Acquisition (BREZU) filed to raise $100 million.